-This alignment proposes the closure of the existing XC211 level crossing and to realign the local road to connect into the back of Beechwood Grove housing estate to the South (which is immediately West of the XC212 level crossing).
+It is proposed to close the existing XC211 level crossing and realign the local road to connect into the back of Beechwood Grove housing estate to the South (which is immediately West of the XC212 level crossing).
 The proposed realignment will not require any structures.
 The remaining sections of the existing local road pavement to the east and west of the closed level crossing will be retained where required to allow access to properties or broken up and removed where no longer required.
-Refer to Appendix A for the Alignment Plan and Profile drawing for XC211 Green Route.
+Refer to Appendix A for the Alignment Plan and Profile drawing for XC211.